ForgeJam/jam22-repurposed-livings/README.md

 - adds a new map-like item, the Allay Map - with this map you can precisely configure a source and a delivery target chest, once that is done you can give the map to an Allay under your control and it will happily start fullfilling its new purpose, that is **item transportation**
-  - the map supports in hand rendering as well as map duplication and map expansion (both the same recipe as for Vanilla maps)
+  - the map supports in hand rendering as well rendering on an item frame.
+Additionally, map duplication and map expansion are both supported as well (via the same crafting recipe that is used for Vanilla maps)
-  - the Allay Map does currently not support rendering in an item frame and provides currently no integration with Vanilla's cartography table
+  - the Allay Map provides currently no integration with Vanilla's cartography table
 - adds a small upgrade system which allows you to equip your new little voluntary friends with some belt-chests for extra storage capacity and new wings, for an even faster item transfer